Isakin Drabbad: Release

 In 2020, Drabbad was transferred to outpatient care and given an apartment in Katrineholm in August the same year.
 In March 2024, he moved to another apartment.

 Media

 Drabbad is featured in the episode "My Father the Cannibal" in the American TV series Evil Lives Here: The Killer Speaks (2025) on Investigation Discovery.
+In 2026, his daughter, Jamie Lee Arrow, discussed her experience of him as a father in an interview with LADBible, describing the psychological manipulation he put her through growing up.